liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/04-upgrading-a-liferay-jsf-portlet.markdown

 13:42:05,169 INFO  [fileinstall-C:/liferay-ce-portal-7.2-ga1/osgi/war][PortletHotDeployListener:293] 1 portlet for com.liferay.faces.demo.jsf.applicant.portlet-1.0 is available for use
 ```

-After the portlet deployment is complete, it's available on @product@.
+After the portlet deployment is complete, it's available on @sharepoint@.

 You've learned how to upgrade and deploy a Liferay JSF portlet.
 You resolved
 dependencies and deployed the portlet as you always have.
 It's just that easy!